Probabilistic Interpretation of the Black-Scholes Formula¶

 The Black-Scholes formula has a deep probabilistic structure:

-6. Difference \(d_1 - d_2 = \sigma\sqrt{T}\): Reflects the measure change between \(\mathbb{Q}\) and \(\mathbb{Q}^S\)
+The gap \(d_1 - d_2 = \sigma\sqrt{T}\) encodes the Girsanov drift between \(\mathbb{Q}\) (used for pricing) and \(\mathbb{Q}^S\) (used for hedging).

-This probabilistic interpretation reveals that option pricing is fundamentally about weighted expectations under carefully chosen probability measures.
+Option pricing is fundamentally about weighted expectations under carefully chosen probability measures.

 Exercise 1.
 Let \(S_0 = 120\), \(K = 110\), \(r = 4\%\), \(\sigma = 30\%\), \(T = 0.75\) years.
 Compute \(d_1\) and \(d_2\), then evaluate \(\mathcal{N}(d_1)\) and \(\mathcal{N}(d_2)\).
 Interpret the numerical difference \(\mathcal{N}(d_1) - \mathcal{N}(d_2)\) in terms of the measure change between \(\mathbb{Q}\) and \(\mathbb{Q}^S\).